GauthamArunachalam/reading-notes/finance/All About Mutual Funds.md

 - Discretionary PMS - The fund manager invests the funds in assets of his wish without the investors consent
 - Non-Discretionary PMS - The fund manager only suggests the assets and the investor makes the final call.
 - They charge a entry load and standard management fee of 2 to 3% with a profit sharing arrangement.

+## Turn over ratio

+- This tells the percentage of stocks that are sold and been replaced in a time period.
+The higher the turnover higher the transaction fees which leads to higher expense ratio.
+The lower turnover ratio means lower costs and a lower expense ratio